 Attaching To a Backpack Is Suboptimal for Results

-Your backpack is always shifting on your body, and there is no perfectly uniform flat space that will angle towards the sun for that optimum power generation.
+Your backpack is always shifting on your body, and there is no perfectly uniform flat space that will angle towards the sun for that optimum power generation or any way to charge multiple devices.

 Since it needs to be affixed to you and your backpack is highly mobile, it will always suffer performance issues as the performance to produce watts of power can’t work as designed.